Do I have to purchase tickets in advance?

 Do you cancel tours due to bad weather?

 Weather conditions are monitored right up to the departure time and cancellations can be made by us (due to inclement weather) up to one hour prior to departure.
 If we cancel the tour for any reason, you will be given a full refund or the opportunity to reschedule based on availability of a future tour.
-We will not operate during extreme low tides, rainy conditions and windy conditions.
+The boat is fully covered and the windows can close so if theirs a light rain, you should stay dry.

 Can I get a refund or reschedule my tour after buying tickets?